Contracts written with go-zeknd can use helper functions for setting and checking permissions on arbitrary tokens.

 A token can be any string or byte sequence, which represents an object to be owned.
 For example, a person's username can be a token that they have ownership over.
 Other things like tokens could also have ownership.

-permission can be given to the sender address on the username
+A permission role is granted to an address on a token.
+For example, when creating an account, the owner permission can be given to the sender address on the username token.

-is an array to grant multiple permissions in a single call.
+will grant an owner permission on a userName (token) to the sender address of the transaction.
+The roles is an array to grant multiple permissions in a single call.

 To check for permission for the sender of a transaction,